ssonkiya/ssonkiya.github.io/_posts/2017-01-16-RStudio-Conference.md

-Last week I got to spend four amazing days in Orlando at the first ever [rstudio::conf](https://www.rstudio.com/conference/).
+Last week I spent four amazing days in Orlando at the first ever [rstudio::conf](https://www.rstudio.com/conference/).
 In this post, I share some of what I learned from the conference along with my personal experience.
 Since it's a long post,  I’ve divided it up into sections to make it easier to navigate if you’re just interested in part of the post:

 * Some Notes on Diversity
 * Helpful Links Related to the Conference